Working Out with a Broken Foot: It's Totally Possible!

 For arms and shoulders: bicep curl-shoulder press combo, triceps extensions and dips, front and side dumbbell raises on one leg or seated

 Also, sound nutrition really promotes healing.
 During the healing process, the body needs increased amounts of calories, protein, vitamins A and C, and sometimes the mineral zinc.
 Be sure your diet or supplement routine covers these components.
-Book an appointment with a Nutritionist if you aren't sure how you are doing in that area.
+Book an appointment with a Nutritionist if you aren't sure how to eat to optimize your healing.
+It can get complicated, but with the help of an expert, you'll be as good as new in no time!

 Check out this happy text from one of our nutrition clients!